FACTBOX-Seized or sailing away: What we know about oligarchs and their assets | Headlines

 Sanctioned: - The fate of Deripaska's multi-million pound property portfolio in Britain remained unclear after the government said is assets would be frozen.

-Swarmed, not seized: - FBI agents raided a historic New York townhouse at 12 Gay Street, in Greenwich Village, and a Washington D.C. mansion connected to Deripaska in October.
+Swarmed, not seized: - In October last year, FBI agents raided a historic New York townhouse at 12 Gay Street, in Greenwich Village, and a Washington D.C. mansion connected to Deripaska.
 The tycoon responded on social media by saying nobody was living in those properties.

 - "I have to ask: how much of Putin's money was found in those abandoned houses yesterday?" he said, sarcastically inquiring whether investigators had discovered any mouldy jam or vodka in the cupboards. - Through an LLC in the British Virgin Islands, Deripaska also owns a townhouse on 11 E. 64th Street, which he bought for $42.5 million in 2008, according to New York court records.